Ernest Gribble

 Ernest Richard Bulmer Gribble (23 November 1868 – 18 October 1957) was an Australian missionary.
 Though considered to be temperamentally unsuited to his vocation, he became a strong advocate for better treatment of Australian Aboriginal people, saving whose 'remnants' he considered part of his mission.

 Early life

-He was born at Chilwell in Geelong in 1868, the son of John Brown Gribble and Mary Gribble, and the eldest of nine children.
+He was born at Chilwell in Geelong, Australia in 1868, the son of John Brown Gribble and Mary Gribble, and the eldest of nine children.
 His father was a Methodist and then Congregational Union, and finally Anglican missionary who, disturbed by the systematic injustices visited on Aboriginal people as he had observed them in Jerilderie and elsewhere, wrote A Plea for the Aborigines of New South Wales, and established the Warangesda Mission on the Murrumbidgee River (1880).

 Despite excelling in sports, Gribble was weak academically during his schooling at The King's School, Parramatta.
 Dissuaded from following a military career, he joined his father in a short-lived attempt to set up a mission at Gascoyne River in Western Australia.
 Local settlers ostracized John Brown Gribble for his public protests at the abuses of Aboriginal workers.
 The mission had to be closed in 1887.